bobbylkchao/bison-local-data-offline-proxy/README.md

 4. Configure the data model in model.config.js
 5. In your code, use `import { middlewareGetFullData, middlewareGetIncrementalData, middlewareGetMoreData, middlewareCheckDataExpired } from "middleware"`

-## Export method introduction
+## Core methods introduction

-middlewareGetFullData: Get full data
+middlewareGetFullData(): Get full data

-middlewareGetIncrementalData: Get incremental data
+middlewareGetIncrementalData()(): Get incremental data

-middlewareGetMoreData: Get more data
+middlewareGetMoreData(): Get more data

-middlewareCheckDataExpired: Check data expired status
+middlewareCheckDataExpired(): Check data expired status

-## How to use?
+## How to use core methods?

-Please read [interfaces.ts](https://github.com/bobbylkchao/bison-local-data-middleware/blob/main/middleware/interfaces.ts), there are code comments on the interface.
+Please read interface [interfaces.ts](https://github.com/bobbylkchao/bison-local-data-middleware/blob/main/middleware/interfaces.ts), there are code comments on the interface.

 ## Usage Example